Today's Articles

 The Creole Communities of Africa, an article

 *Creole communities of Africa are celebrated on this date in 1441.
-This article focuses on three Creole communities, British and Portuguese Africa and the Indian Ocean.
+This article focuses on three Creole communities: British and Portuguese Africa and the Indian Ocean.
 This group of people was created through the 1884 invasion from the Berlin Conference, the high point of white European competition for territory in Africa, a process commonly known as the Scramble for Africa.

 In Sierra Leone, the mingling of newly free Black and mixed-race immigrants from the Western hemisphere and Liberated Africans such as the Akan, Bacongo, Igbo people, and Yoruba people over several generations in the late 18th and early 19th centuries led to the eventual creation of the aristocratic ethnic group now known as the Creoles.
 Thoroughly Westernized in their manners and bourgeois in their methods, the Creoles established a comfortable dominance in the country through a combination of British colonial favoritism and political and economic activity.

-The Crioulos of Portuguese and African descent eventually gave rise to several major ethnic groups in Africa, especially in Cape Verde, where the dominant ethnic group is called Kriolus or Kriols in the local language; the language itself is also called "Creole"; In Guinea-Bissau, the dominant ethnic group, is called Crioulos and the same is true in São Tomé and Príncipe, Equatorial Guinea (especially Annobon Province), Ziguinchor (Casamance), Angola, Mozambique.
+The Crioulos of Portuguese and African descent eventually gave rise to several major ethnic groups in Africa, especially in Cape Verde, where the dominant ethnic group is called Kriolus or Kriols in the local language; the language itself is also called 'Creole;' In Guinea-Bissau, the dominant ethnic group, is called Crioulos and the same is true in São Tomé and Príncipe, Equatorial Guinea (especially Annobon Province), Ziguinchor (Casamance), Angola, Mozambique.
 Only a few of these groups have retained the name crioulo or any variations.

 The slaves were Bantus, mostly brought from East African Mozambique and Madagascar.
 Some of these slaves eventually had offspring with French settlers and Indian indentured laborers, producing a people group of mixed heritage.
 The Seychellois Creole people are a nation and ethnic group native to Seychelles island who speak Seychellois Creole.
 They are the predominant ethnic group in the country.
 The majority of the people living in Seychelles are referred to as Creole.
 They are mainly of East African and Malagasy origin.
 However, some also have mixed East African, Malagasy, Indian, Chinese, and French origins.
 Originally, African slaves from Mauritius were transported to Seychelles to work on sugar and coffee plantations.
 They were the last slaves to be introduced to the Indian Ocean.
 Their origins lie in Africa.

 In the 21st century, Creoles are dispersed throughout Seychelles.
 They number roughly 76,000, more than 70% of the entire Seychellois population.
 Creoles are the dominant group in politics.
 The Seychellois music genre of Sega is known as Moutia.
 Seychellois Creoles are proud of their African heritage and set up a Creole institute in Mahé to help promote their culture and to help others understand it.
-Unlike Mauritius, where Creole has no official status, Seychelles has made Creole one of its three official languages, along with French and English.
+Unlike Mauritius, where Creole has no official status, Seychelles has made Creole one of its three official languages, French and English.

 New Poem Each Day